koka-lang/libmprompt/README.md

 We use Visual Studio 2019 to develop the library -- open the solution in `ide/vs2019/libmprompt.sln` to build and test.

+### Issues

+Some known issues are:

+- `gdb`, `lldb`: when using _gpools_ you will see segmentation fault errors (`SEGV`) which happen when demand paging stack memory; you need to continue through those or set the debugger to ignore them (enter `handle SIGSEGV nostop` in `gdb`).

+- `lldb` on macOSX: seg faults in `libunwind` when a C++ `throw` happens.

+- On Windows with MSVC you need to compile with `-EHa` to unwind exceptions reliably (and currently on Windows _gpools_ always need to be used).
+Backtraces only span over prompts if the parent prompt happens to be at a higher address.

 ## Libmprompt